prabakaranr/Xamarin-Samples/README.md

 Individual control sample folders: It contains the samples for individual controls such as SfChart, SfDataGrid etc. Since they represent the individual controls, these samples are light-weighted.
 You can check the samples for your required controls alone faster with minimum deployment time.

-The <b>"Android"</b> directory includes,

-"SampleBrowser" folder: It contains Xamarin.Android sample browser.
+The <b>"Android/SampleBrowser"</b> directory contains Xamarin.Android sample browser.
 Run this to see the demo samples of all the Xamarin.Android controls in single application.

-The <b>"iOS"</b> directory includes,

-"SampleBrowser" folder: It contains Xamarin.iOS sample browser.
+The <b>"iOS/SampleBrowser"</b> directory contains Xamarin.iOS sample browser.
 Run this to see the demo samples of all the Xamarin.iOS controls in single application.

 **Samples**